-Gialdini, 33, is a San Jose, CA native entering his second season as Sharks Video Coach.
-Gialdini has been with the Sharks organization for 17 years, initially working for Sharks Ice at San Jose in a variety of capacities including coaching for the Jr. Sharks program and as the High School Hockey Coordinator.
+Gialdini, 34, is a San Jose, CA native entering his third season as Sharks Video Coach.
+Gialdini has been with the Sharks organization for 17 years, initially working for Sharks Ice at San Jose in a variety of capacities including coaching for the house league and Jr. Sharks program and served as the High School Hockey Coordinator.
 Most recently, he had been serving as the Barracuda's Video Coach and Hockey Operations Manager for six seasons.

-Gialdini was named to Team USA's coaching staff for the 2023 World Championship, serving under Sharks Head Coach David Quinn.
-USA finished fourth in the tournament with an 8-2 record.
+Gialdini was named to Team USA's coaching staff for the 2023 World Championship where Team USA finished fourth in the tournament with an 8-2 record.

-Gialdini graduated from San Jose State University in 2016 where he played for their club team and attending the 2014 ACHA National Championship.
+Gialdini graduated from San Jose State University in 2016 where he played for their club team and qualified for the 2014 ACHA National Championship.
 He resides full-time in San Jose over the summers with his wife, Melissa, and their young son Joshua.